Tap on images to see sizes and prices of prints

 ARTISTIC PHOTOGRAPHIC PANELS.
 Details captured in nature, abstract artist, with games of lines and geometries in which it is easy to get lost with the imagination, and live one’s own emotion and rediscover the uniqueness by giving an answer to reasons.
 To characterize your hall, your entrance or your meeting room.

 This image is about two worlds that touch, or rather permeate themselves: one hot and the other cold, light and obscurity, water and ice.
 One good thing that you can do, is to put two elements that seem talking one to each other, and of course this is easier with two opposites.
-But it works well also with imaginary lines.

 Someone has said that this picture seems too much artificial, but this is exactly the point!
 As said before, I prefer to take what I can find, and I do my best to adapt, so it’s fundamental to see the picture before taking it, and not to leave something without spotting it.
 You have to be rather focused, and that time I’ve worked well with the composition, it seems made with photoshop, isn’t it ?